 -An information technology company in a lawsuit against former employees for breach of non-disclosure agreements based on the country’s competition laws, which was the first litigation of its kind in the Dominican Republic.

-Lucy was recognized by Chambers & Partners Latin America, Legal 500 and Who's Who Legal in dispute resolution.
+Lucy has been recognized by Chambers & Partners Latin America, Legal 500 and Who's Who Legal in dispute resolution.
+She was recognized among TOP25 LatAm Women in Litigation in 2018, 2019 and 2020; and was selected as Litigation Star in 2019 and 2020 by Benchmark Litigation.

 Lucy received her Bachelor of Laws, cum laude, from the Universidad Autónoma de Santo Domingo in 2002.
 In 2007, she graduated from the Master of Business Law program at the University of Alcalá, Spain.
-She pursued a Master in Civil Liability Law from Pontificia Universidad Católica Madre y Maestra and Université de Savoie.
+In 2014, she pursued a Master in Civil Liability Law from Pontificia Universidad Católica Madre y Maestra and Université de Savoie.
+By 2020, she completed the Executive MBA Gadex master program, taught by the Escuela de Negocios Formato Educativo with the University of Cádiz.
 She has attended courses and seminars on issues related to jurisdiction and the international criminal courts, international commercial arbitration and social security.
 Lucy has graduated from the Lex Mundi Institute Cross-Border Dispute Resolution Program.
 She has taught Civil Procedure in the Masters of Legal Practice program at Pontificia Universidad Catolica Madre y Maestra and the Pellerano & Herrera Foundation.
 She is a member of the Dominican Bar Association and is fluent in Spanish, English and French.